Heroic Old-School Roleplaying

 Spell Effects

 - Some spells affect multiple targets, either by area or by Hit Dice total.
-If the spell doesn’t say how to select the targets, the referee decides.
+If the spell doesn’t say how to select the targets, the GM decides.

-- Multiple spells cannot increase the same ability (e.g. bonuses to attack rolls, AC, damage rolls, saving throws, etc.).
+- Multiple spells cannot increase the same scores (ex: bonuses to attack rolls, AC, damage rolls, or saves).

-- Spells that affect different abilities can be combined.
+- Spells that affect different scores can be combined.

 - Spells can also be combined with the effects of magical items.